Wapiti08/LogAnalyzer/README.md

 ---

-- This is the achievement of core DeepLog for research aim.
+- Ensemble framework of some log based anomaly detection work.

 - It is the basic thought with feature engineering to analyse raw logs and finally report the potential malicious logs based on a series of processings.